matthiasn/talk-transcripts/Halloway_Stuart/AgilityRobustnessClojureSpec.md

    value
 ```

-I can also get sample data.
-So you can say: well I am going to define
+You can also get sample data.
+So you can say: well I am going to
-that a grade is a number.
+define that a grade is a number.
 This is American.
-At least the grading
+At least the
-system that I had when I was in high school.
-A grade is a number that
+grading system that I had when I was in high school.
+A grade is a
-is between 0 and 100.
+number between 0 and 100.
 And then I can say "exercise" grade for me.

 When you ask Clojure to exercise a spec, it will generate examples
 that conform to that spec, and show you how they conform.
 So the